bvivas/Password-Manager/README.md

 # Password-Manager
-Password Manager en Android para el proyecto de la asignatura Seguridad y Auditoría de los Sistemas de Información
+Password Manager in Android for Seguridad y Auditoría de los Sistemas de Información project at EPS-UAM.

 ## Installation
 To test the app, it will be necessary to have Android Studio installed, and configure the emulator.